-Robbie McLaran is a Portland photographer who at the time was getting a lot of editorial assignments for some our largest news magazines who were writing about right-wing extremists that were in the news at the time.
-The list of subjects included imprisoned Timothy McVeigh right after the Oklahoma City Bombing.
+Robbie McLaran is a talented Portland photographer who, at the time, was getting a lot of editorial assignments with our largest news publications that were tracking the rising tide of right-wing extremists in politics and counter-culture.
+The list of subjects included imprisoned Timothy McVeigh right after the Oklahoma City bombing.

 Robbie enlisted the help of Johnson and Wolverton, the design shop where I was working at the time, to design the book.
 We wanted to create a compelling environment for Robbie's amazing portraits that didn't go as far as to distract the viewer from his work.
 I thought it would be interesting to create a formal color study on "whiteness", using a cheap polaroid camera to create a series of icky backgrounds in various fleshy tones.

 The degraded typography is set and positioned with awkwardness and tension-building geometry.
 The feeling of deconstructed news helps maintain an editorial feel, but with an edge.
 The text surrounding the images are often feature the subjects' own words.